Kickstart (Amiga): Usage

 In general, to run a specific Workbench version, it is generally required to run a Kickstart with a corresponding or greater version number.

 It is not generally possible to boot directly into the Workbench windowing environment from Kickstart alone.
 Though much of the functionality required for Workbench is contained in Kickstart, as some disk-based components are needed to launch it.

 From release 2.0 onwards it is possible to enter a boot menu by holding down both mouse buttons at power on or reset.
 This allows the user to choose a boot device, set parameters for backwards compatibility and examine Autoconfig hardware.

 With third-party software, it is possible to use an alternate Kickstart to the version stored in the embedded ROM chip.
 Such software allows a Kickstart version to be loaded from file into RAM – for example Kickstart 1.3 may be loaded in order to run old software incompatible with Kickstart 2.0 or later.
 Several third-party vendors produced hardware Kickstart switchers (dual-boot systems) in the form of socket doublers in order to allow two ROM chips to plug into a single motherboard socket with some mechanism to switch between them.
 These became popular with users who had problems with later Kickstart versions causing incompatibility with earlier software titles.

-An MMU-enabled Amiga is able to "shadow" Kickstart from the embedded ROM chip (or from file) into RAM and pass control to it at start-up.
+An MMU-enabled Amiga is able to "shadow" Kickstart from the embedded ROM chip (or from file) into RAM and pass control to it at startup.
 This is often preferable as RAM access times are significantly faster than ROM, particularly on expanded systems.
-At subsequent resets the copy of Kickstart is re-used, reducing boot time and allowing faster access and execution of Kickstart functionality.
+At subsequent resets the copy of Kickstart is reused, reducing boot time and allowing faster access and execution of Kickstart functionality.
 Similar shadowing functions were also developed for some devices without MMU hardware.

 Compatibility issues with later versions of Kickstart

 Most of the Amiga games library were written to run on Amiga 500's with Kickstart 1.2 or 1.3.
 Some games are incompatible with later versions of Kickstart, meaning they do not work properly or at all.
 Commodore claimed 50 and 60% of games were compatible while magazines of the time claimed 40 and 85% of such.
-To remedy this, a utility was released and included in the coverdisk of the March 1993 issue of CU Amiga called Relokick, which emulates a Relokick 1.3 based Amiga.
+To remedy this, a utility was released and included in the coverdisk of the March 1993 issue of CU Amiga called Relokick, which emulates a Kickstart 1.3 based Amiga.
 The article in the magazine states that "the utility does take up a bit of memory, so beware that some WB1.3 1Mb only software may still cause problems.".